How to Cope with ‘Fanxiety’ and Game Day Jitters

 A clinical psychiatrist shares how fans can help manage the stress and anxiety often associated with high-stakes sporting events.

-Major sporting events can feel like unofficial holidays, giving people a reason to gather, eat, and celebrate.
+Major sporting events are a fun reason for people to gather, eat, and celebrate.
 But for superfans of one of the teams in a big matchup, the day is much more serious — and stressful.

 “If you’re excited about the game, especially if you’ve got a rooting interest, you might be at risk of getting too overwrought,” says Dr. Janna Gordon-Elliott, a clinical psychiatrist at NewYork-Presbyterian/Weill Cornell Medical Center.